dewi-batista/dewi-batista/README.md

 Nice books:
 1) Judea Pearl's `The Book of Why` - Great causal modelling book.
 Super nicely-written though some of his takes on the limits of extracting correlations from data seem exaggerated/outdated.
 2) Cade Metz's `Genius Makers` - Ignore the cringy title.
 Great book about the history of big names in deep learning.
-If you've watched many interviews of people like Hinton, LeCun, etc. then you'll already have heard of a lot of the stories written in this book but it's nice to have them all, plus more, in a single book.
+If you've watched many interviews of people like Hinton, LeCun, etc. then you'll already have heard of a lot of the stories written in this book but it's nice to have them all (plus more) in a single book.
 3) Cédric Villani's `Birth of a Theorem` - Memoir-style writings by mathematician Cédric Villani about his time working on his work which earned him a fields medal.
 Interesting guy.
 4) Janelle Shane's `You Look Like a Thing and I Love You` - I'd suggest this to friends or family who want a rough idea of how machine learning models work without having to see any maths.